DBAmon

 Run:

-• AddHandler server-parsed .html (toward the end of the file)
+• AddHandler server-parsed .html (Add this line toward the end of the file where the other AddHandler lines are found)

-• Within "Directory /var/www/htdocs", add "+Includes FollowSymLinks" to the end of the line
+• Within "Directory /srv/www/htdocs", add +Includes FollowSymLinks to the end of the Options line

 First, cd to your home directory in CYGWIN.
 Run ssh-keygen.
 Follow this dialogue: